firelightrpg/PilotWave/README.md

 |-------------------|--------------------|-------------------|
 | 15 km, one minute | 15kkm, ten minutes | 15Mkm, four hours |

-For space combat, movement speed is determined by the ship's maneuver drive when stationary.
-A ship may change its speed by up to its maneuver drive value.
+For space combat, a ship may change its speed by up to its maneuver drive value.
 For example, if stationary, a ship with an M5 rated maneuver drive can move up to five hexes.
-If the next exchange, the ship can add up to five hexes to the number of hexes it traveled in the last exchange.
+In the next exchange, the ship can move up to five hexes plus the number of hexes it traveled in the last exchange.
+If this ship was stationary and moved its maximum speed, it could move five hexes in the first exchange, 10 hexes in the next, 15 hexes in the next and so on.

 ### Movement